Kotlin/kotlinx.coroutines/coroutines-guide.md

 to invoke the second one or to decide on how to invoke it.

 We just use a normal sequential invocation, because the code in the coroutine, just like in the regular code, is _sequential_ by default.
-The following example demonstrates that by measuring the total time it takes to execute both suspending functions:
+The following example demonstrates it by measuring the total time it takes to execute both suspending functions:

 ```kotlin